joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 The following are projects that I've worked on relevant to the skills above.
 Note that, unless directly indicated, I was part of a team for the following projects so when I say that I "designed" something, for example, that means that I either lead the design and had external feedback or I was an integral part of the design, not that I did everything. **Shout out to all the incredible people I've worked with during my career!**

 {% projects %}
-Published the "Federation and Single Sign-On with OpenID Connect" liveProject with Manning Publications ([blog post](/manning-openid-connect-liveproject/), [listing](https://www.manning.com/liveprojectseries/federation-and-sign-on-ser)). :tags: JavaScript, OpenID Connect, OAuth2, docs
+Published the "Federation and Single Sign-On with OpenID Connect" liveProject with Manning Publications ([blog post](/manning-openid-connect-liveproject/), [listing](https://www.manning.com/liveprojectseries/federation-and-sign-on-ser)). :tags: JavaScript, Node.js, OpenID Connect, OAuth2, docs

-Deployed a multi-service authentication platform on [Platform One](https://p1.dso.mil), an Department of Defense maintained system, using file-based configuration and rearchitecting applications to avoid cross-origin requests and specific headers. :tags: Keycloak, OpenFGA, TypeScript, Node.js, React
+Deployed a multi-service authentication platform on [Platform One](https://p1.dso.mil), a Department of Defense maintained system, using file-based configuration and rearchitecting applications to avoid cross-origin requests and specific headers. :tags: Keycloak, OpenFGA, TypeScript, Node.js, React

-Solo architected and built a personal data pipeline tool ([blog post](/personal-data-pipeline/), [repo](https://github.com/PersonalDataPipeline/pdpl-cli)). :tags: TypeScript, Node.js, DuckDB, OAuth2, CLI
+Built a personal data pipeline tool ([blog post](/personal-data-pipeline/), [repo](https://github.com/PersonalDataPipeline/pdpl-cli)). :tags: TypeScript, Node.js, DuckDB, OAuth2, CLI

 Lead an internal tool hardening project after a [high-visibility breach](https://sec.okta.com/articles/2023/10/tracking-unauthorized-access-oktas-support-system), collaborating across several departments to deliver the solution in testable pieces without customer disruption. :tags: VPN, docs, planning

 Discovery, architecture, and delivery for a data-powered onboarding experience and notification system for enterprise customers, along with documentation for the whole underlying system. :tags: Snowflake, Kafka, S3, AirFlow, dbt, Gainsight, docs

 Discovery for an AI-powered Q&A Slack channel for technical sales ([repo](https://github.com/joshcanhelp/slack-channel-analytics)). :tags: UX, Node.js, Slack API, AI

-Discovery and architecture for tenant and company-level health check system across customer-facing dashboards and internal tools. :tags: UX, Node.js, SQL, Auth0, docs
+Discovery, architecture, and engineering for tenant and company-level health check system across customer-facing dashboards and internal tools. :tags: UX, Node.js, SQL, Auth0, docs

 Discovery, architecture, and engineering for a multi-organization, federated authentication system that powered an application for Auth0 partners to submit integrations for review. :tags: UX, TypeScript, React, Express.js, OIDC, Auth0

 Designed and built a creation kit for partner engineering teams to quickly get started creating Auth0 Marketplace integrations ([repo](https://github.com/joshcanhelp/TEMPLATE-action-post-login)). :tags: UX, Bash, CLI, ESLint, Auth0, docs

 Lead partner engineering and architecture for the Auth0 Marketplace, which consisted of developing solutions, documentation, and examples to guide partners and working with product teams to add extensibility to the platform ([blog post](https://auth0.com/blog/introducing-auth0-marketplace/)). :tags: JavaScript, OIDC, OAuth2, SAML, JWT, Docker, Auth0, docs

+One of the main contributors to the Auth0 Express OpenID Connect SDK.
+Took an initial proof-of-concept through security and customer review into production. ([contributor graph](https://github.com/auth0/express-openid-connect/graphs/contributors)) :tags: Node.js, Express.js, OIDC, Auth0

 Developed and released a major version of the Login by Auth0 WordPress plugin, fixing [multiple CVEs](https://github.com/auth0/wordpress/security/advisories/GHSA-59vf-cgfw-6h6v) and working with large customers to test it ahead of release ([release notes](https://github.com/auth0/wordpress/releases/tag/4.0.0), [blog post](https://auth0.com/blog/wordpress-sso-with-auth0/)). :tags: OIDC, OAuth2, JWT, Auth0